 Carbastat Side Effects

-Note: This page contains information about the side effects of carbachol ophthalmic.
-Some of the dosage forms included on this document may not apply to the brand name Carbastat.
+Note: This document contains side effect information about carbachol ophthalmic.
+Some of the dosage forms listed on this page may not apply to the brand name Carbastat.

 For the Consumer

 Applies to carbachol ophthalmic: ophthalmic intraocular injection, ophthalmic topical solution

 Topical solution: Ocular irritation (burning or discomfort), lacrimation, temporal or periorbital headache, painful ciliary or accommodative spasm, blurred vision or myopia, conjunctival vascular congestion, poor vision in dim light.